nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 Because authentication-handling logic is very similar across all your backend endpoints it is usually performed before anything else within middleware, a decorator or request interceptor.
 Some challenges with this approach are:

-- Ignore/disable authentication for public endpoints (the `GET /articles/123` is a public endpoint)
+- Disabling authentication for public endpoints (the `GET /articles/123` is a public endpoint)
 - Multiple types of sessions token (e.g. Session ID's and JWTs).
 - Different ways to send a token (Cookie vs Header).

-I've come across a codebase that had 4 types of authentication where within a request handler it was terribly difficult to work out what was mandatory or not.
+I've come across a codebase that had 4 types of authentication and used various lists to whitelist and blacklist endpoint for each authentication methdo.
+It was terribly difficult to work out which authentication methods actually applied to an individual request handler.
 I resorted to writing lots of tests simply to find out what's happing.

 In such scenarios it is better to treat authentication not as a cross-cutting concern but as part of the request handler itself (i.e. after routing).
 This might cause some boilerplate but the reverse is much worse: magic.